Jan Hejda: Playing career

-Hejda was originally selected in the 4th round, 106th overall in the 2003 NHL Entry Draft by the Buffalo Sabres.
-He played six seasons with HC Slavia Praha of the Czech Extraliga, two seasons with HC CSKA Moscow of the Russian Super League, and one season with Khimik Moscow Oblast, also of the Russian Super League.
+Hejda was originally selected in the fourth round, 106th overall in the 2003 NHL entry draft by the Buffalo Sabres.
+He played six seasons with Slavia Praha of the Czech Extraliga, two seasons with CSKA Moscow of the Russian Superleague (RSL), and one season with Khimik Moscow Oblast, also of the RSL.

 In July 2006, Hejda was traded to the Edmonton Oilers by the Sabres in exchange for a seventh-round draft pick.
 He was then signed to his first NHL contract by the Oilers, to a one-year deal the same week.

 Hejda scored his first NHL goal on January 8, 2007, against the Los Angeles Kings netminder Mathieu Garon.
 The Kings' Konstantin Pushkarev had scored his first NHL goal in the game's third period to send the game into overtime; Hejda's goal in overtime gave the Oilers their 2–1 win.

 In July 2007, Hejda signed a 1-year, $1 million deal with the Columbus Blue Jackets.
 He turned out to be one of the club's best defensemen the following season, ending with a team-record +20 plus-minus on a team that had never had anyone finish higher than +13 before.

 He subsequently signed a 3-year deal worth $6 million on April 29, 2008.
 After not scoring the previous season, Hejda scored three goals in addition to 18 assists during the 2008–09 season.
-He also played in three of the Blue Jackets' four playoff games in their opening-round series against the Detroit Red Wings, Columbus' first-ever playoff appearance.
+He also played in three of the Blue Jackets' four playoff games in their opening-round series against the defending Stanley Cup champion and second-seeded Detroit Red Wings, Columbus' first-ever playoff appearance.

-Hejda was hit in the head by Raffi Torres from an elbow.
-For this act Torres was fined $2,500.
+On April 1, 2011, in a 4–3 shootout loss to the Chicago Blackhawks, Hejda delivered an elbow to the head of Blackhawks’ forward Marcus Krüger.
+Although Krüger was not injured, the NHL gave Hejda a two-game suspension.
+He ended the 2010–11 season with five goals and 15 assists for 20 points in 77 contests played.